FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mrr-00.md

 ##### eth-l2bdbasemaclrn-eth-2memif-1dcr
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 ##### eth-l2xcbase-eth-2memif-1dcr
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
 ##### ethip4-ip4base-eth-2memif-1dcr
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4-ip4base-eth-2memif-1dcr
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4-ip4base-eth-2memif-1dcr
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4-ip4base-eth-2memif-1dcr
 #### dpdk-vfio-pci
 ##### eth-l2bdbasemaclrn-eth-2memif-1dcr
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 ##### eth-l2xcbase-eth-2memif-1dcr
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1dcr
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1dcr
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1dcr
 ##### ethip4-ip4base-eth-2memif-1dcr
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base-eth-2memif-1dcr
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base-eth-2memif-1dcr
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base-eth-2memif-1dcr
 ### mellanox-cx556a
 #### rdma-core
 ##### eth-l2bdbasemaclrn-eth-2memif-1dcr
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 ##### eth-l2xcbase-eth-2memif-1dcr
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND eth-l2xcbase-eth-2memif-1dcr
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND eth-l2xcbase-eth-2memif-1dcr
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND eth-l2xcbase-eth-2memif-1dcr
 ##### ethip4-ip4base-eth-2memif-1dcr
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4base-eth-2memif-1dcr
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4base-eth-2memif-1dcr
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4base-eth-2memif-1dcr
 ## ./crypto
 ## ./ip4
 ### intel-x710